 Highrise Building Failure

-of CardsOn 16th May, 1968, Mrs Ivy Hodge, a council tenant in a block of flats called Ronan Point in east London, wandered into the of her 18th floor flat.
+House of CardsOn 16th May, 1968, Mrs Ivy Hodge, a council tenant in a block of flats called Ronan Point in east London, wandered into the kitchen of her 18th floor flat.
 She leaned over her cooker and struck a match.
 Instantly, an explosion blew out the pre-cast concrete panels which formed the side of the building.
 The entire end of the block collapsed like a house of cards.
 Mrs. Hodge survived, but four others died.

 It was modern architecture’s Titanic, and spelled the end of the high-rise as a viable solution to the post-war housing crisis as well as plunging modern architecture and the architectural profession to a low level of public esteem.

 Over 200 feet tall and containing 110 flats, Ronan Point was assembled from pre-fabricated concrete panels lifted into position by crane and held together by bolts.
-It was a ‘system-built' block- an easily assembled more like a giant meccano set than a work of architecture.
+It was a ‘system-built’ block- an easily assembled structure more like a giant meccano set than a work of architecture.
 But system-built blocks were an easy way to build lots of houses quickly, and in the year previous to the disaster, 470,000 new flats and houses had been built- the largest number recorded.

 The sheer scale of this production meant that architects were often not directly involved in the production of these blocks- this was considered more of an engineer’s job.
 But since World War Two, high-rises had become virtually synonymous with the Modern Movement, and their fall from grace inevitably impacted on the public’s opinion of Modernism in general.